-The teams handicap will be set each year by the team captains after the initial roster is presented and adjusted prior to the fifth night of league play.
 When the handicap system is used for league play, the team winning a half will automatically, and without exception, have their handicapped dropped three points for the next half of league play.
-The team winning the second half of league play will also have their handicap dropped going into the HOME & HOME playoffs. (added 8/22/13)
+The team winning the second half of league play will also have their handicap dropped going into the HOME & HOME playoffs. (revised 12/30/14)